gbone001/HLLLogUtilities/README.md

 in a `session_logs` table inside the `postgres-data` volume so that containers can be recreated without losing historical records.

+#### Tank crew scoreboard

+Need a tank-focused scoring sheet?
+Run `/export scoreboard` and toggle the `tank` option to generate a file that applies the following point system per faction:

+- +10 for each detected tank kill (vehicle weapons or tanker-on-tanker eliminations)
+- +10 (once) when a crew hits 3+ kills in a single life (“Veteran”)
+- +20 (once) when a crew hits 5+ kills in a single life (“Ace”)
+- +1 point per minute holding the mid capture point
+- +1.5 points per minute holding the enemy’s 4th objective

+The export view still supports text, CSV, and JSON output formats.
+The detection logic is best-effort based on RCON logs, so keep an eye on edge cases such as unusual weapon names.

+Prefer an on-demand Discord response?
+Use `/tank_score view` to render the same tank scoreboard for an active session (optionally resetting the window with `/tank_score reset`).
+Gate access per-session via `/tank_score enable`, which also drops a persistent scoreboard message in the channel, auto-refreshing every five minutes and posting a final snapshot as soon as the match ends.
+All commands respect the environment-driven tuning knobs:

+- `TANK_POINTS_TANK_KILL` (default 10)
+- `TANK_POINTS_VETERAN_THRESHOLD` / `TANK_POINTS_VETERAN_BONUS`
+- `TANK_POINTS_ACE_THRESHOLD` / `TANK_POINTS_ACE_BONUS`
+- `TANK_POINTS_MID_PPM` and `TANK_POINTS_FOURTH_PPM`

 This container will run in the background, and restart automatically after a system reboot.
 In case you ever want to stop it, you can use the `docker-compose down` command.

 ### Discord permissions